Sukhothai Kingdom: Decline and tributary status

-By the beginning of the fourteenth century, Sukhothai controlled most of present-day Thailand, with the exception of the eastern provinces that remained under Khmer control.
+By the beginning of the fourteenth century, Sukhothai controlled the Chao Phraya plain, with spurs West to the Hanthawaddy kingdom and South to the Nakhon Si Thammarat Kingdom.
 After the death of Ram Khamhaeng, he was succeeded by his son Loe Thai.

 Tributary states of Sukhothai began to break away rapidly after the death of Ram Khamhaeng.
 To the north, Uttaradit and the Lao kingdoms of Muang Sua and Vieng Chan Vieng Kham (present-day Vientiane) liberated themselves from their Sukhothai overlords.
 In 1319, Martaban in the west broke away.
-In 1321, Lan Na annexed Tak, one of the oldest towns in Sukhothai.
-To the south, Suphan Buri also broke free early in the reign of Loe Thai.
+In 1321, Lan Na (the successor state to Ngoenyang) annexed Tak, one of the oldest towns in Sukhothai.
+To the south, Suphannaphum Kingdom and Nakhon Si Thammarat also broke free early in the reign of Loe Thai.
 Thus, the kingdom was quickly reduced to its former status as merely a local power.

 In 1323, Loe Thai was succeeded by his cousin, Ngua Nam Thum.
 In 1347, he was succeeded by Li Thai (Maha Thammaracha I), the son of Loe Thai.
 In 1349, armies from Ayutthaya invaded the kingdom and forced Sukhothai to become its tributary.
 The center of power in the tributary state shifted to Song Khwae (present-day Phitsanulok).
 In 1378, Lue Thai (Maha Thammaracha II) had to submit to this new Thai power as a vassal state.
 He was succeeded by Sai Lue Thai (Maha Thammaracha III) in 1399.

 In 1424, after the death of Sai Lue Thai, his sons Phaya Ram and Phaya Ban Mueang fought for the throne.
 Intharacha of Ayutthaya intervened and installed Ban Mueang as Borommapan (Maha Thammaracha IV).
 When Borommapan died in 1438, Borommarachathirat II of Ayutthaya installed his son Ramesuan (the future Borommatrailokkanat of Ayutthaya) as Upparat in Sukhothai, a position similar to both that of a viceroy and an heir presumptive, establishing a form of personal union and creating the Siamese Front Palace system.
 Prince Ramesuan was presumably accompanied by Ayutthayan administrative staff and a military garrison, thus affirming the end of Sukhothai as an independent kingdom.